alexdrone/Store/README.md

  ### Model

-* `let model: M`
+* `let modelStorage: M`
- The associated model object.
-This is typically a value type.
+ The associated storage for the model (typically a value type).

  * `let binding: BindingProxy<M>`
  Read-write access to the model through `@Binding` in SwiftUI.